MechanicalRabbit/NarrativeTest.jl/test/index.md

         sqrt will only return a complex result if called with a complex argument. … =#

-In the expected output, we can use symbol `…` to replace any number of characters in a line, and symbol `⋮` to replace any number of lines.
+In the expected output, we can use symbol `…` to match any number of characters in a line, and symbol `⋮` to match any number of lines.

     result = runtest("<input>", "print(collect('A':'Z'))\n", "['A', 'B', …, 'Z']\n")
     display(result)